18F/foia-recommendations/Platforms.md

 This project was developed by the Reporters Committee for Freedom of the Press.

+## FOIA.gov

+_Updated: 2017-04-28_

+[FOIA.gov](https://www.foia.gov) is an **official**, **closed source** website maintained by the Department of Justice that focuses on providing information about the FOIA and its administration.
+The site publishes statistical information about the administration of FOIA, which comes from the [annual Chief FOIA Officer reports](http://www.justice.gov/oip/reports-1).
+The site also publishes contact information for the various [FOIA offices](http://www.foia.gov/report-makerequest.html) across the Federal government.

+FOIA.gov provides a [basic web search](https://www.foia.gov/search.html)
+powered by bing.com.

 ## Alavateli

 [Alaveteli](http://www.alaveteli.org/) is an information request platform, built by the UK organization mySociety.
 It is an [open source](https://github.com/mysociety/alaveteli/) platform written in Rails, and the result of generalizing the platform they built for [WhatDoTheyKnow](https://www.whatdotheyknow.com/).